 GENERAL DESCRIPTION: Seven Walks of 5/6 km & 10/11 km are in Southeast Florida.
 All walks are registered online and are $3 for IVV/AVA credit $2 for no credit.
 Parking fees apply in West Palm, Ft.
 Lauderdale, Key West, and Miami South Beach if driving.
 Wheelchairs and strollers are acceptable.
 Pets are allowed if leashed but there are beach restrictions that apply in each county.
 Please carry water.
 Walk during daylight hours.
 Trail Rating is 1A for all except for Boca Raton, which is 1C.
 See the event pictures below.
 Contact: Mike Lanpher; Phone: 407.304.6394; Email: firstname.lastname@example.org.Email: email@example.com.

-DIRECTIONS: The directions to each start point in the cities will be provided with the walk instructions.
+DIRECTIONS: The directions to each start point in the cities are provided with the walk instructions.
 West Palm and Palm Beach are off I-95 exit 70, Delray Beach is off exit 51, Boca Raton Beach is off Exit 44, Ft Lauderdale is off Exit 26, and Miami South Beach is off Exit 4, and Key West is at the southern tip of the Keys on US 1.

-West Palm Beach (This walk is supported by a donation of Dan and Nancy Barnett, Merritt Island, Florida): Trail passes the 100-year-old St. Anne church, Norton Museum, the Opera House, the Theater at CityPlace, Palm Beach Atlantic University and strolls along Lake Worth and its marina.
+West Palm Beach (This walk is supported by a donation of Dan and Nancy Barnett, Merritt Island, Florida): Trail passes the 120-year-old St. Anne church, Norton Museum, the Opera House, the Theater at CityPlace, Palm Beach Atlantic University and strolls along Lake Worth and its marina.
 Parking fees are required.

 Delray Beach (This walk is supported by a donation of Dan and Nancy Barnett, Merritt Island, Florida): In Palm Beach County is one of the prettiest cities in the county.
 Start on Atlantic Ave., an interesting main street with many shops and restaurants.
 The walk goes through residential areas near and along the Intracoastal Waterway.
 It passes the beach along Atlantic Ocean and returns thru residential areas.
 Restrooms at the start.